AaltoSciComp/scicomp-docs/news/garage.rst

 Scicomp garage
 ==============

-The Aalto Scicomp Garage is a hands-on help session for scientific computing and data-intensive research at
-Aalto organized by the Science-IT team (Triton/HPC support).
-Other teams are sometimes present, such as CSC.
-It's the best time to talk to the people behind scientific computing at Aalto.
+The Aalto Scientific Computing Garage is a hands-on help session for scientific computing and data-intensive research at Aalto organized by the Science-IT team (Triton/HPC support).
+Other teams, such as CSC, are sometimes present.
+It's the best time to get advice and hands-on help from the people behind scientific computing at Aalto.
 This is a place to get stuff done, so bring your laptop and coffee/food, and come hang out.

+If you need more help than the issue trackers, this is the place to be.
+It's not just Triton, but all aspects of scientific computing.

 Come if you want to: